ddcroft73/email-service/readme.md

 4. A response is sent back to the client.
 5. The email is sent FIFO.

-There is error handling (still beefing it up), and the Celery part is still WIP..
-Its all WIP.

 #### Run Service:
+I seriously doubt anyone but me wil see this so I'm gonna forget the Venv, and pip stuff.
 ```
 ./start.sh
 ```
 This script starts the server, loads the env variables and launchesCelery in a seperate process.
 It kills celery when the server is stopped.
 I plan to ultimately useDocker and Docker compose torun this service.

 #### TODO:
+- Tone down the file structure.
+I don't need all the directories.
+This service is small but when I began, I thought it would be bigger.
+So Drop, `routes`, `schemas` and `config`.
+- Get the Celery portion, `tasks` finalized:
+  It works fine forwhat it is, and what I need.
+Decide if the class is worth it or just keep the function.
+- For gods sake figure out logger!!
+Like why the hell does it only ever halfway work!?
+Maybe it's got something to do with how the modules are loading as to why Only info works and not error, vice versa, and why I can't ever get it to consistently write to file!!
-1. Build the Info Web Page.
+- Build the Info Web Page.
-2. Make sure the error handling is up to snuff.
+- Make sure the error handling is up to snuff.
 As is I really only know about `try: except:`.
-3. Look into Docker... yeh... do I still need a venv?
-I'm not even sure.
+- Containerize the app.
+Have been enjoying what I'm learning with Docker, and Docker Compose.
-4. Make the tests hard core.
+- Make the tests hard core.
 I currently only have one that fires requests at the endpoint.